Ronald Sylvester Lay (1897-1969)Subject

 The Battalion at this time were out of the Front Line at Ribemont, undergoing training and exercises.
 On 17 May 1917 they had relocated to new billets at Doulieu, and on 1 June 1917, they were under canvas at Crucifix Corner, preparing to go back into the Front Line.

-They were ordered into the line at Messines on 10 June 1917, and sustained heavy enemy shelling, until they withdrew to the Subsidiary Line on the 13th June 1917.
+They were ordered into the line at Messines on 10 June 1917, and sustained heavy enemy shelling, until they withdrew to the Subsidiary Line on 13 June 1917.
 There next action was on the 29th June 1917 when they relieved the 1st N.Z.
 Infantry Battalion at Ploeqsteert Wood, St Yves.
-They were relieved from the Line on the 8th July 1917.
+They were relieved from the Line on 8 July 1917.

 On 8 August 1917, the Battalion relieved the 16th Battalion in the Line at Wyschaete, and remained there until 14 August.